bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page
 # Oathbound

 Many knights, priests, nobles, and others swear oaths to do or not do certain things; to live in fealty to a king, prince, or god.
 Their oaths are important, but do not themselves give rise to power.
 For an oathbound, their Oaths are their devoted purpose.
 Their reason for existing.
 Obedience to those vows gives their lives meaning.
-The altar on which they sacrifice much, even their own lives if necessary.
+The altar on which they sacrifice much--even their own lives if necessary.
 And the universe respects this sacrifice, this devotion, this purity of purpose.
 In return, the Oathbound is helped to become a warrior, bearing arms and magic both to uphold their Oath.

 Unlike a priest, the oathbound's power comes not from faith in an Ascendant or the teachings of a religion, although the oathbound might be devoutly faithful.
 An oathbound's power comes from within as their soul reaches out to the universe itself in with wholehearted confidence in the righteousness of their cause and the necessity of their actions to further this cause.
 In effect, they demand that the universe give them power, and the universe looks at their confidence and stubbornness and bends to their will.